OpenCQRS/OpenCQRS/README.md

 var aggregateId = new OrderId(orderId);
 var aggregate = new Order(orderId, amount: 25.45m);

-// Save aggregate stores the uncommitted events and the snapshot of the aggregate var saveAggregateResult = await domainService.SaveAggregate(streamId, aggregateId, aggregate, expectedEventSequence: 0);
+// SaveAggregate stores the uncommitted events and the snapshot of the aggregate var saveAggregateResult = await domainService.SaveAggregate(streamId, aggregateId, aggregate, expectedEventSequence: 0);

-// the alternative is to store the events and the snapshot separately var saveEventsResult = await domainService.SaveEvents(streamId, aggregate.UncommittedEvents(), expectedEventSequence: 0);
+// The alternative is to store the events and the snapshot separately var saveEventsResult = await domainService.SaveEvents(streamId, aggregate.UncommittedEvents(), expectedEventSequence: 0);
 var updateAggregateResult = await domainService.UpdateAggregate(streamId, aggregateId);
 ```

-### Get aggregate snapshot
+### Get Aggregate Snapshot

 Retrieves an aggregate using one of four read modes, allowing for flexible read/write patterns based on specific needs.